gnailuy/gnailuy.com/_posts/2022-04-30-build-tools-tour.markdown

 they can easily build your software using simple `make` commands without knowing any compiler flag you use.

-Another thing make does is that it calculates which files are already up-to-date, so that it only recompile the files you modified or the files depends on modified objects.
+Another thing make does is that it calculates which files are already up-to-date, so that it only recompile the files you modified or the files depends on the modified objects.
 You do not need to recompile the whole project when you only change a few source files.

 ### Make rule